ezsystems/ezplatform-http-cache/docs/using_tags.md

 ## Tags in use in this bundle

+### Tags for Content responses

 - `content-<content-id>` :
   _Used on anything that is affected by changes to content, on content itself as well as location and so on._

+- `content-versions-<content-id>` :
+  _Used for clearing cache for content version list views, when not affecting the published content._

 - `content-type-<content-type-id>` :
   _For use when content type changes affecting content of its type._